 - If applicable, a copy of ECFMG Certificate and a copy of VISA Card

 Applications will be reviewed only after receipt of all required materials.
 The director of the fellowship initiates interview requests, and not all applicants are granted interviews.
-Applicants that have been selected for an interview will be notified individually.
+Applicants that have been selected for an interview will be notified individually and must provide a letter of good standing from their current program.
 An on-site interview is required before consideration for acceptance.
 Intangibles such as evidence of scholarship, judgment, maturity, motivation, and interpersonal skills are all considered.
 Acceptance into a program is based on demonstrated academic qualification, interpersonal skills, and evidence of ability to function in a multidisciplinary setting.

 We value the diversity of our institution and our division, and we welcome and encourage applications from women and under-represented minorities.